-Volunteers took passport-style photographs of their faces in the four following ways: 1) no makeup and no mask, 2) makeup and a mask, 3) makeup and no mask, and 4) no makeup and mask.
+Volunteers took passport-style photographs of their faces in the four following ways: (1) no makeup and no mask, (2) makeup and a mask, (3) makeup and no mask and (4) no makeup and mask.
 Due to COVID-19 government restrictions, participants could not attend the laboratory to have their photographs taken, therefore they were provided with detailed instructions to take the photographs within their own home.
 Photographs were taken using a digital camera or a phone camera and a digital timer or the assistance of a family member to steady the camera in front of the face.
 Participants were instructed not to take a 'selfie' with their arms extended to avoid distortion of facial features.
-Participants were instructed to stand in front of a white or cream background positioned facing towards a window with no shadows on the face, to remove headwear and glasses, to ensure hair was not covering the face, to take the photographs with a neutral facial expression, and to use a blue medical non-medical mask for the masked photographs.
-For the makeup photographs, participants were instructed to apply makeup as though they 'were attending an event', and to keep the same makeup for both makeup conditions (i.e., with and without mask).
+Participants were instructed to stand in front of a white or cream background positioned facing towards a window with no shadows on the face, to remove headwear and glasses, to ensure hair was not covering the face, to take the photographs with a neutral facial expression, and to use a blue non-medical mask for the masked photographs.
+For the makeup photographs, participants were instructed to apply makeup as though they 'were attending an event', and to keep the same makeup for both makeup conditions (i.e. with and without a facemask).
 All participants wore foundation, and applied eyeshadow and mascara, and some, but not all, individuals applied eyeliner and eyebrow definition.
 Participants were provided with a checklist to self-check the quality of their photographs.
-Participants also provided a unique pseudonym ID which they were asked to keep so that they may withdraw their image from the database and future use of the images if they decided.
+Participants also provided a unique pseudonym ID that they were asked to keep so that they may withdraw their image from the database and future use of the images if they decided.

 The researcher screened all photographs, and five sets of images were excluded as they did not meet the criteria or were of insufficient quality.
 Therefore, a total of 28 photograph sets (112 images) were included in the experiment.
 All faces included in the final stimulus set were Caucasian except for three (two Chinese and one Mixed Caribbean).
 All images were cropped around the face to exclude the background and neck using GNU Image Manipulation Program (version 2.10) photo editing software (for an example, see Figure 1).
 All face images were resized to a width of 170 pixels and placed in the centre of the screen on a white background.
-The final stimulus set comprised 28 image sets, of these 22 sets included faces of women aged between 18 and 21, and six sets of women aged between 48 and 73.
-The focus of this study was to examine the effect of makeup and masks on young adults, however the six sets of faces of older adult women were included to prevent observers from identifying a specific pattern (i.e., all young adults) and responding systematically during the experiment.
+The final stimulus set comprised 28 image sets, of these 22 sets included faces of women aged between